meldstonerogers/machine-learning-module2lab-/README.md

 git push origin main
 ```
 ### Start and Complete Project
-Copy lab1_starter.ipynb into workspace and open it.
+Copy lab1_starter.ipynb into workspace.
+Rename it to personalize to your work.
+Open and begin your project.

-Follow project steps as found in [this PDF](https://github.com/meldstonerogers/machine-learning-module1lab/blob/main/Lab%20W1%20scikit.pdf).
+Follow project steps as found in [this PDF](https://github.com/meldstonerogers/machine-learning-module2lab-/blob/main/Lab%20W2%20scikit.pdf).